Sciatica And Leg Pain Relief Without Injections Or Surgery

 Sciatica and leg pain are common complaints.
-If the cause is a tight muscle in the buttocks, thigh, or leg, simple home stretches might do the trick.
+Simple home stretches might do the trick if the cause is a tight muscle in the buttocks, thigh, or leg.
 Hamstring and gluteal exercises and stretches are best.
 We have provided an excellent home exercise below:

 - Flex your non-painful leg at the knee to about 90 degrees